MASTER OF ARTS (MA) IN

 Admission

-Admission to the MA program requires the following:
+Admission to the Master of Arts in Special Education degree program requires the following:

-- Undergraduate GPA of 3.0 or a 3.0 average for the last 60 hours in a degree program, or a 3.0 or higher in a completed graduate program
+- Undergraduate GPA of 3.0, or a 3.0 average for the last 60 hours in a degree program, or a 3.0 or higher in a completed graduate degree program

 Do I need to have teaching experience before applying?